Prime Care Medical Group

 Immunizations provide important resistance to diseases for both children and adults.
-At Prime Care Medical Group, Dr. Iffat Sadique offers an array of vaccinations aimed at helping patients in Brighton Beach, Brooklyn, NY and Queens, Jamaica, NY, avoid serious diseases and enjoy optimal health and wellness at every age.
+At Prime Care Medical Group, Dr. Iffat Sadique offers an array of vaccinations aimed at helping patients in Brighton Beach and Flatbush, Brooklyn, NY and Queens, Jamaica, NY, avoid serious diseases and enjoy optimal health and wellness at every age.

 While we develop immunity to some diseases before or shortly after birth, the immune system wasn't designed to “automatically” fight off all types of diseases.
 Immunizations were developed to strengthen the immune system by triggering the development of antibodies, special immune system cells that fight off diseases.
 Vaccines use very tiny amounts of disease germs to stimulate the immune system to produce antibodies that can destroy these germs in the future if the patient comes in contact with them.